- What is ELCAF?

 - Where does ELCAF take place?

 In East London.
-We have been located at The Round Chapel and the adjacent building The School Rooms for the last three years.
+We have been located at The Round Chapel and the adjacent building The School Rooms for the last four years.
 Entrance and exit to the Festival is through The Round Chapel on 1D Glenarm Rd, London E5 0LY.

 - Is there food/drinks available on site?